psychemedia/pentrich-uprising/resources/12_leeds_mercury.md

 Lee looked extremely well when he was discharged.

-*Benjamin Whitely*, another of the band of *Patriots* who intended for us som many blessings, is the subject of the following letter:—
+*Benjamin Whitely*, another of the band of *Patriots* who intended for us so many blessings, is the subject of the following letter:—

 *To the Editor of the Leeds Intelligencer*
 Holmfirth, 2d March 1818